Cheaha State Park PreK-12 Field Trip and Outreach Curriculum

 -Explore the behavioral and chemical defense of reptiles and amphibians.

-Key Terms: vertebrate, ectotherm, life cycle, venomous, non-venomous, Jacobson’s organ, fangs, unhinged jaw, adaptation, camouflage, estivate, endangered species, indicator species, habitat, predator, prey
+Key Terms: vertebrate, cold blooded, life cycle, venomous, non-venomous, Jacobson’s organ, fangs, unhinged jaw, adaptation, camouflage, estivate, endangered species, indicator species, habitat, predator, prey

 PreK- Adult